nlemoine/wp-cli-fixtures/README.md

 <userId(role=subscriber)>
 ```

+#### Tips

+While playing with fixtures, the [database command](https://github.com/ernilambar/database-command) package can be useful to reset database faster than `wp fixtures delete` and start over.

-## Contributing
+## Contribute

-This package follows PSR2 coding standards.
-Please ensure your PR sticks to these standards.
+This package follows PSR2 coding standards and is tested with Behat.
+Execute `composer run tests` to ensure your PR passes.